 Nike calls their React foam their most “complete” midsole foam, but this is the third year they will be using React foam, and the novelty is wearing off.

 React doesn't feel as responsive or magical as Nike’s own ZoomX foam.
-It's also heavy compared to super Foams like Hyperburst, Floatride, and ZoomX.
+It's also heavy compared to super Foams like Skechers Hyperburst and Reebok Floatride.

 Nike takes a page out of the Skechers playbook for a change.